enso-org/enso/app/gui/docs/CONTRIBUTING.md

     (at the top of the `src/lib.rs` file).
   - `ide-desktop`: The desktop version of the Enso IDE.
-Implemented as an electron application which spawns backend services, loads the WASM gui library and run the main entry point.
+Implemented as an electron application which spawns backend services, loads the WASM gui library and runs the main entry point.
   - `engine`: (In the future: see the note at the section beginning).
 The implementation of the language itself: CLI tools like compiler or interpreter, as well as the services used as backend for the Enso IDE